 The Secondary Program (Grades 7-12) curriculum culminates in a college preparatory Advanced Placement (AP) program.
 Academic subjects in the middle years provide a pre-AP foundation that prepares students to be successful in high school AP courses.
 The curriculum foundation is based upon U.S. Standards of Learning in organizing curriculum and planning the content of specific courses.
 The intent is to make moves into our school and back to the U.S. or other international American Schools as smooth as possible.

 The school day consists of six 55 minute periods and two breaks, one in mid-morning and one at mid day for lunch.
 The day begins at 8:00am with homeroom by grade levels and ends at 3:00pm, followed by after school sports and activities.
-Wednesday dismissal is at 1:15pm in order for faculty to meet for planning field studies, professional development training and discussion of student progress and development.

 The entire campus is a WiFi zone for wireless Internet.
 The Secondary Program utilizes a Bring Your Own Devise (BYOD) program.
 A computer lab is also located in the Secondary building.
 The Secondary science program is supported by fully equipped labs for biology, chemistry, and physics.
 The school library includes general research materials and books and periodicals for leisure reading.